 2) A Limited Liability Company is a business entity consisting of one or more "persons" (meaning a natural person, general partnership, limited liability company, limited partnership, limited association, domestic or foreign trust, association, estate, or corporation), conducting business for any lawful purpose.
 An LLC may be an incorporator,general partner, limited partner, or a Member and/or a Manager of another LLC, or a manager of any corporation, partnership, or limited partnership.

 3) Limited Liability Companies consist of Members, Managers, and Employees.
-Management of the Company is reserved to the Managers or Members as specified in the Certificate of Organization, (pka "Articles.")
+Management of the Company is reserved to the Managers or Members as specified in the Certificate of Organization, (pka "Articles").
 Generally, neither Managers, Members, nor employees are personally liable for any debt or obligation of the Company.

-4) Limited Liability Companies are creatures of statute and become effective once approved Certificate of Organization have been filed with the Division of Corporations and Commercial Code, ("Division") of the Department of Commerce, State of Utah.
-Like most business types filed with the Division, LLC's are formed by filing Certificate of Organization.
+4) Limited Liability Companies are creatures of statute and become effective once an approved Certificate of Organization has been filed with the Division of Corporations and Commercial Code, ("Division") of the Department of Commerce, State of Utah.
+Like most business types filed with the Division, LLC's are formed by filing a Certificate of Organization.
 Foreign Limited Liability Companies may transact business in the State of Utah after completing and filing an application for authority to transact business.
-LLC's may amend their Certificate, or file Certificate of Dissolution, and must file an annual report yearly.
+LLC's may amend their Certificate, or file a Certificate of Dissolution, and must file an annual report yearly.

 AN OVERVIEW TO FORMING A LIMITED LIABILITY COMPANY

-A Limited Liability Company is formed in Utah by filing "Certificate of Organization" with the Division of Corporations and Commercial Code of the Department of Commerce, with a processing fee of $70.00 (a $75.00 expedited fee is available.)
-Certificate of Organization must be filed and once again we encourage you to consult with an attorney to ensure your fullest legal protection and benefit.
+A Limited Liability Company is formed in Utah by filing a "Certificate of Organization" with the Division of Corporations and Commercial Code of the Department of Commerce, with a processing fee of $70.00 (a $75.00 expedited fee is available.)
+A Certificate of Organization must be filed and once again we encourage you to consult with an attorney to ensure your fullest legal protection and benefit.

 A) The name of the Limited Liability Company (must contain the words "Limited Liability Company,"Limited Company," "L.C." or "L.L.C.").